Mastering the Digital Age

 This course will build upon CS 6010 and cover (i) object oriented programming principles in depth and specifically, Java; (ii) Windows development environment; (iii) Multithreading. (iv) Comparison of different object oriented programming languages; (iv) Software design. (vi) Programming examples will be drawn for various computer applications including web applications, and mobile applications.CS 6012

-This course will build upon on CS 6010 and CS 6011 and cover (i) different types of data structures including Arrays, Stacks, Queues, Trees, Heaps, and Hash Tables; (ii) Graphs; (iii) Time and space complexity; (iv) Algorithms – pide and Conquer, Dynamic Programming, and Network flow; (v) NP completeness; (vi) Approximations; (vii) Randomization.Spring (Year 1)
+This course will build upon on CS 6010 and CS 6011 and cover (i) different types of data structures including Arrays, Stacks, Queues, Trees, Heaps, and Hash Tables; (ii) Graphs; (iii) Time and space complexity; (iv) Algorithms – Divide and Conquer, Dynamic Programming, and Network flow; (v) NP completeness; (vi) Approximations; (vii) Randomization.Spring (Year 1)

 This course covers (i) an introduction to modern commodity hardware architecture and Operating Systems with an emphasis on their co-design; (ii) concurrent and efficient code for modern machines; (iii) reasoning about concurrent performance including context switch, cache coherence, and non-uniform memory access costs; (iv) The process abstraction, protection, and isolation; (v) Controlling devices through the operating system – device drivers; (vi) System calls; (vii) Virtualization.CS 6014